defnebusecelik/akbank-web3-practium/README.md

 # akbank-web3-practium

-first case detail: Add up all the digits of the number and Decide whether it is even or odd
+first case detail: Add up all the digits of the number and Decide whether it is even or odd with JavaScript

-Build and deploy a counter with solidity
+Build and deploy a counter with Solidity